 Dr. Ellen Marmur is a leading dermatologist and dermatologic surgeon.
 She is a recognized and admired expert in skin cancer diagnosis and surgery, Mohs surgery reconstructive surgery, cosmetic surgery, and women’s health dermatology.
 In addition to her private practice, Dr. Marmur is an Associate Clinical Professor in both the Department of Dermatology and the Department of Genetics & Genomic Research at The Mount Sinai Medical Center.

 Dr. Marmur is a board-certified dermatologist with fellowship training in procedures such as Mohs Micrographic Surgery for skin cancers, and cosmetic surgery including laser treatments and injectables such as neuromodulators and fillers.
-Her pedigree includes nine years in full-time academia as the first Vice Chair of Surgical & Cosmetic Dermatology at the prestigious Mount Sinai Medical Center in New York City.
+Her pedigree includes nine years in full-time academia as the first Vice Chair of Surgical & Cosmetic Dermatology at the prestigious Mount Sinai Hospital in New York City.
 She is an experienced clinical researcher, specializing in genomic analysis of the effects of sun exposure and aging on skin.
 At Mount Sinai, she created the first Skin Cancer & Anti-Aging Biobank and bridged a pioneering collaboration between the Department of Genetics & Genomic Science and the Department of Dermatology, and she holds an associate professorship in each department.
 Dr. Marmur was the director of the prestigious Procedural Dermatology Fellowship program and co-directs the Mount Sinai Dermatological Surgery Fellowship.

 Dr. Marmur earned her degree in medicine at Albert Einstein College of Medicine with distinction in research on melanoma vaccines and the Alpha Omega Alpha award for overall academic and clinical excellence in medicine.
 She trained in internal medicine at Mount Sinai School of Medicine and in dermatology at The New York-Presbyterian Weill Cornell Hospital.
 In 2004, she completed her fellowship in Mohs Micrographic surgery.